 One of the great benefits of large format is that you can process each sheet separately.
-When I shoot portraits use each film holder to shoot one set up, and I try to shoot two near identical shots.
+When I shoot portraits I use each film holder to shoot one set up.
+I always try to shoot two near identical shots.
 I then split the shots in processing so both go into different batches.
 That way if there is an exposure issue I can changes the development for the second sheet, and if I make a mistake in processing I still have another go to get it right!

 Invest in a good quality Loupe.